awsdocs/aws-cdk-guide/v2/getting_started.md

 ## Bootstrapping<a name="getting_started_bootstrap"></a>

-Many AWS CDK stacks that you write will include [assets](assets.md): external files that are deployed with the stack, such as AWS Lambda functions or Docker images\.
-The AWS CDK uploads these to an Amazon S3 bucket or other container so they are available to AWS CloudFormation during deployment\.
-Deployment requires that these containers already exist in the account and region you are deploying into\.
-Creating them is called [bootstrapping](bootstrapping.md)\.
+Deploying stacks with the AWS CDK requires dedicated Amazon S3 buckets and other containers to be available to AWS CloudFormation during deployment\.
+Creating these is called [bootstrapping](bootstrapping.md)\.
 To bootstrap, issue:

 ```
 cdk bootstrap aws://ACCOUNT-NUMBER/REGION